MostAwesomeDude/construct/docs/compilation.rst

 >>> st = Struct("num" / Byte)
 >>> st.parse(b"\x01")
 Container(num=1)
->>> st = st.compile()
+>>> st = st.compile(filename="copyforinspection.py")
 >>> st.parse(b"\x01")
 Container(num=1)

-Compiled instance has a unique `source` field that holds the generated code as a string and also has a unique method `source_tofile` that saves the generated source code to a file, for your inspection for example.
-You can also then import such a module from a Python script.

->>> st.source
-"... schema parsing code ..."
->>> st.source_tofile("schema1.py")
->>> import schema1

 Performance boost can be easily measured.
-This method also happens to be testing the correctness of the compiled parser, by making sure that both `parse` and `build` return the same results.
+This method also happens to be testing the correctness of the compiled parser, by making sure that both original and compiled instance parse into same results.

 >>> print(st.benchmark(sampledata))
 Timeit measurements: